earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 npm install
 ```

-3. Copy [the webpack and Tailwind configuration from here](https://gist.github.com/amacgregor/1369927cb4555803fa359c5ad9104fa9) into your assets directory:
+3. Copy [the webpack and Tailwind configuration from this gist](https://gist.github.com/amacgregor/1369927cb4555803fa359c5ad9104fa9) into your assets directory:

 ```
 assets/tailwind.config.js